yhatt/marp/example.md

 #### Pro Tips

-Page directive can be selectively applied current slide by prefixing the page directive with `*`.
+Page directive can be selectively applied to the current slide by prefixing the page directive with `*`.

 ```
 <!-- *page_number: false -->